chicken-mobile/android-chicken/README.md

 ### Plugin loading extensions with "lib" prefix

-Sadly, Android requires all libraries to be prefixed with `lib`.
+Sadly, Android requires all libraries to be prefixed with `lib`, and this build-system adds that prefix to so-files.
 Place this before any (use) calls:

 ```scheme
 (define %##sys#find-extension ##sys#find-extension)